Birding (magazine)

 Birding is the bimonthly magazine of the American Birding Association.
 Birding publishes articles on field identification, bird conservation, notable sightings, and other subjects of interest to the birding community.
 Each issue also includes critical reviews of new equipment and books.
+Ted Floyd and Frank Izaguirre are the magazine's editors.

 A six-part history of birding in North America as reported in the pages of Birding appeared in 2006.